PellCheck: Fixing ‘Good Enough’ Financial Aid

 Every year the U.S. Department of Education provides a Pell Grant Awards accuracy report.
-This year, as in previous years, the Department of Education detected what are called Pell Grant “under awards” due to a small error in accuracy.
+This year, as in previous years, the Department of Education detected what are called Pell Grant “under awards” due to a small errors in accuracy that add up to millions each year.

-When asked, the U.S. Department of Education stated that the cost to recover such a small amount of money ($188 Million) outweighed the amount of the Pell Grant under-award errors.
+When asked, the U.S. Department of Education stated that the cost to recover such a ‘small amount of money’ ($200 Million) outweighed the amount of the Pell Grant under-award errors.

 Furthermore, according to the IMPROPER PAYMENTS ELIMINATION AND RECOVERY ACT OF 2010: